 Birth is normal!
 The time-honored place of birth is the home.
 This is where birthing people and baby have the best opportunity for an organic birth process, which can be beneficial for both.
-It's where the mother is free to work through labor, without unrealistic time or bodily restraints.
-To allow her body to naturally release the hormones that are conducive to transcendence, which will enable her to deliver her baby.
+It's where the laboring person is free to work through labor, without unrealistic time or bodily restraints.
+To allow the body to naturally release the hormones that are conducive to transcendence, which will enable the delivery of the baby.
 This environment will also allow your newly born baby the time and space it takes to transition unscathed and adjust to life outside of the womb.
 Therefore, it is reasonable for every low-risk person, who is so inclined, to attempt an out of hospital natural birth.

 Kristen Downer, CPM, LDM

 I am a professional midwife dedicated to serving families in the Pacific Northwest.
 Over the last two decades, I have devoted my knowledge, experience, and practical understanding in helping to guide mothers and their families during the prenatal, birth, and postpartum phase of their lives.
 I enjoy working closely with my clients and sharing the many different styles, techniques, and skills adapted while working alongside some of the most reputable midwives in Oregon.
 My immense understanding of childbirth and parenting allows me to find the most specialized approach for each one of my clients.